 Look to existing leaders.
-North Forge, Spontivly, and New Media Manitoba are initiatives that are laying the groundwork and building a positive framework for women and girls interested in the tech sector.
+North Forge, Spontivly, and New Media Manitoba are companies laying the groundwork and building a positive framework for women and girls interested in the tech sector.

 Lastly, take a look around the table - who's missing?